arcanejs/arcanejs/README.md

 and changes caused by any client will be immediately propagated to all other clients.

+The UI has also been designed primarily with touch devices in mind, but also works well with a cursor and keyboard.

 ## Status / Suitability / Security Disclaimer

 This project is **experimental**,